 - Vascular complications

-Medtronic agreed to pay $85 million as a settlement of a shareholder lawsuit.
+Medtronic, manufacturer of the INFUSE bone graft, agreed to pay $85 million as a settlement of a shareholder lawsuit.
 Accusations allege that Medtronic is guilty of making misleading statements about the Infuse Bone Graft.
-This illegal marketing strategy increased sales by approximately 85 percent.
-However, off-label uses that are not approved by the FDA cause serious complications to patients.
+This illegal marketing strategy is believed to have increased sales by approximately 85 percent.